Clasificación: Histone Deacetylase Inhibitor

 Nausea and/or Vomiting

-This medication can affect how your liver functions.
+- Liver Toxicity: This medication can affect how your liver functions.
 Your oncology team will monitor your liver function with blood tests.
-Let them know if you develop jaundice (yellowing of the skin of whites of the eyes), itchy skin, tea colored urine or abdominal pain, as these can be signs of liver problems.
+Contact your care team if you develop jaundice (yellowing of the skin of whites of the eyes), itchy skin, tea colored urine or abdominal pain, as these can be signs of liver problems.